 Pests can be surprisingly resourceful, and they’ll do just about anything to get food and shelter.
 Even if you’ve followed some of the tips we’ve provided in the past, it’s easy to get paranoid that you’re not doing enough.
 After all, pests only need one way in to make themselves comfortable.

 Well, we definitely sympathize with that paranoia--trust us.
 That’s why we wanted to explain a few of the sneakiest ways pests can get into your business.
 If you really are forgetting something, one of these is probably it.

 You probably don’t picture mice, roaches, and fleas climbing trees and then leaping onto your building like spider monkeys.
 While it may seem crazy, pests of all kinds use tree branches to access your building’s roof tops and windows.
-Squirrels, rodents, roaches, bed bugs, fleas, and more can all easily climb up trees and race along tree branches.
+Rodents, roaches, bed bugs, fleas, and more can all easily climb up trees and race along tree branches.

 Once they’re up, they use the tree branch as a makeshift bridge to get close to a scalable surface.
-Once they’re on the roof, squirrels and rodents can use vents, chimneys, or other openings to get into the building.
+Once they’re on the roof, pests can use vents, chimneys, or other openings to get into the building.
 Look for tree branches that are either physically touching or hanging close to any part of the building.
 Have someone trim them down.
 Maintaining the trees near your building deprives pests of a surprisingly common infestation route.